 This requirement is relevant to Companies (typically start-ups) that invest in new product development, the costs of which are capitalized.
-If you don’t already, now is the time to get a project management and reporting system running.
+If you don’t already, now is the time to run the project management and reporting system.

-The audit report should disclose investments in and loans and advances to a) subsidiaries, joint ventures, and associates, and b) others.
-The disclosure should include amounts as at the Balance Sheet date as well as aggregate during the year (not applicable to lenders).
+The audit report should disclose investments in and loans and advances to a) subsidiaries, joint ventures, associates, and b) others.
+The disclosure should include amounts as at the Balance Sheet date and aggregate during the year (not applicable to lenders).
 The requirement to report aggregate amounts during the year will reduce the incentive of Companies to dress up their books on the balance sheet date.

-Whether the auditor has considered whistle-blower complaints received during the year by the company.
-Requiring auditors to determine the merits of a whistle-blower complaint before the Board has made the determination appears to be an onerous ask and furthermore companies may not want this information in public domain.
+Whether the auditor has considered whistle-blower complaints received during the year by the company, requiring auditors to determine the merits of a whistle-blower complaint before the Board has made the determination appears to be a demanding ask and furthermore, companies may not want this information in the public domain.

 Others (Mostly Disclosure Requirements)

-1. Whether funds were raised to meet requirements of subsidiaries, joint ventures and associates or by pledging shares in subsidiaries, joint ventures and associates
+- Whether funds were raised to meet requirements of subsidiaries, joint ventures, and associates or by pledging shares in subsidiaries, joint ventures, and associates

-2. Whether proceedings have been initiated/ or are pending against the Company under the Benami Transactions (Prohibition) Act, 1988
+- Whether proceedings have been initiated / or are pending against the Company under the Benami Transactions (Prohibition) Act, 1988

-3. In case of revaluation of a property, whether the revaluation is based on the valuation of a Registered Valuer and whether there is a change in value of >10%
+- In case of revaluation of a property, whether the revaluation is based on the valuation of a Registered Valuer and whether there is a change in the value of >10%

-5. These will add to the procedures and effort but should not have a material impact to most Companies.
+- These will add to the procedures and effort but should not have a material impact on most Companies.